 New environmental regulations may result in a decline in our Vehicle Sensors net sales.
 From time to time, environmental regulations are enacted, which can significantly increase the cost of manufacturing new vehicles as well as the cost of maintaining existing vehicles and truck fleets.
 As a result, we could experience a decline in sales of our Vehicle Sensors products as truck and vehicle manufacturers and fleet operators attempt to control their costs.
+As a result of the July 29, 2011 sale of substantially all of the assets of this segment on, we will no longer operate in the Vehicle Sensors segment.

 We depend upon Valeo to market our LDW technologies for the OEM passenger car market.
 We have granted Valeo the exclusive right to sell and manufacture our LDW system to the worldwide passenger car market in exchange for royalty payments for each LDW unit sold.
-As such, the future success and broad market acceptance of our technologies in the passenger car market will depend upon Valeo's ability to manufacture, market and sell our technologies, and to convince more OEM passenger car manufacturers to adopt our technologies.
+As such, the future success and broad market acceptance of our technologies in the passenger car market will depend upon Valeo's ability to manufacture, market and sell our technologies, and to convince more OEM passenger car manufactures to adopt our technologies.
 To date, we have not generated significant royalties from Valeo's efforts and have only been designed into one passenger car OEM product line.
 If Valeo does not devote considerable resources and aggressively pursue opportunities, our expansion into the passenger car market, and our related revenues from contract engineering services and royalty revenues, could be adversely affected or not materialize as originally anticipated.
+As a result of the July 29, 2011 sale of substantially all of the assets of this segment on, we will no longer operate in the Vehicle Sensors segment.